-In recent years we have found our most successful educational events have been those hosted by our local congregations on topics of their choosing, and opened to neighboring congregations.
+Over the years we have found our most successful educational events have been those hosted by our local congregations on topics of their choosing, and opened to neighboring congregations.
 This gives congregations both the opportunity to do leadership development on some crucial subject like growth, communication, finances, healthy handling of conflict--and to network with other UU leaders in their areas.

 A variation on this that has also worked well, is when we have been invited to participate in larger educational events hosted by area clusters of congregations, like Chicago Area UUs, and the Southeast Wisconsin UU Congregations.
 We are glad to help brainstorm in the planning for such events and provide pieces of the programming.

-And remember, while often congregations sometimes find hard to gather people in the midst of our sometimes very cold winters and very hot summers, we are here all year.
+And remember, while often congregations sometimes find it hard to gather people in the midst of our sometimes very cold winters and very hot summers, we are here all year.